- Start up

 There are two interfaces for creating new projects in the OpenLM database.
 One is this ‘Projects’ window.
-The other is the end-users’ Agent interface.
+The other is the End-Users Services (Personal Dashboard).

-In this window, Administrators can create new projects, as well as editing the following:
+In this window, Administrators can create new projects, as well as edit the following:

 - Project name

 - Number of working hours allocated to this project